Best Cheap Car Insurance With a Bad Driving Record (2026)

 If you have a bad driving record, you may have to spend more time shopping around to find affordable car insurance.
 Some insurance companies give bad drivers very high rates, so compare online quotes from multiple companies to find the best deal for you.

-If your bad driving record means you need a form to show the state you have car insurance, called an SR-22 or sometimes an FR-44, you may not be able to get insurance from some major companies.
+If your bad driving record means you need a form to show the state you have car insurance, called an SR-22 or FR-44, you may not be able to get insurance from some major companies.

 Look for car insurance discounts.

 Try to find as many discounts as possible to make insurance more affordable.
 Many companies offer discounts that are easy to get.
-You can usually save by buying a policy online, setting up automatic payments, bundling multiple insurance policies or paying in full.

-Using a phone app or a device that plugs into your car, insurance companies will use your actual driving habits when setting rates, rather than relying only on your driving record.
+Using a phone app or a device that plugs into your car, insurance companies use your actual driving habits when setting rates, rather than relying only on your driving record.
 The details of these programs vary, but most companies are looking for issues such as speeding and hard braking.

 The best usage-based car insurance programs, like State Farm Drive Safe & Save, won't raise your rates for bad driving habits.